You will need to electronically file a Petition for Dissolution of Marriage and pay the $265 filing fee.

 In Iowa, the courts require a 90-day waiting period before they will enter a final decree.
 This period begins from the date that the respondent is served with divorce papers.
 Consequently, it will take at least three months for your divorce to be finalized, even if it is an uncontested divorce.

-Is alimony required in Iowa?
+Who qualifies for alimony in Iowa?

 Is Iowa A 50 50 state when it comes to divorce?